bhanuprakash-18/Character-Level-Language-Modeling-Playground/README.md

-# MakeMore: Character-Level Language Modeling Playground
+# Character-Level Language Modeling Playground

 This project is a hands-on playground for experimenting with character-level language models using PyTorch.
 The main focus is on **learning by building models from scratch** — implementing forward and backward passes manually, rather than relying on high-level built-in functions.